| |

 Patnem Beach

 On foot, through the coconut groves to the south of Palolem, you can reach the neighbouring Patnem beach in about 20 minutes.
-This stretch is even quieter than Palolem and has some peaceful yoga resorts and long-stay accommodations favoured by digital nomads.
+This stretch of beach is even quieter than Palolem and has some peaceful yoga resorts and long-stay accommodations favoured by digital nomads.
 The beach attracts a slightly older, wellness-focused crowd and maintains an even more laid-back atmosphere than its famous neighbour.

-The walk between the two beaches is pleasant, though the path can be muddy after rain.
+The jungle walk between the two beaches is pleasant, though the path can be muddy after rain.
 Alternatively, you can take an auto-rickshaw for around 100 rupees or rent a scooter to explore the area more freely.

 Agonda Beach